CodePartnersMD/MD301-guide/curriculum/06-node-express-apis/LAB.md

 ### Heroku deployoment

 - One person from your group should create an instance on Heroku.
-Refer to lecture 5 for a reminder on the steps, if needed.
+Refer to lecture 5 for a reminder of the steps, if needed.
 - From the Heroku dashboard, select your instance.
 In the Settings tab, click on the "Reveal Config Vars" button.
 Enter your API keys.
 - In the Deploy tab, connect your instance to your repository and enable automatic deploys from your master branch.
 Deploy your application and make sure there are no errors.